Kid’s Most Uncomfortable Questions and How to Answer Them

 Why do children ask questions and at what age does it start?

 Why do they do that?
-Not just out of curiosity, but also to draw attention to yourself, engage parents in a fascinating conversation.
-When the child receives an answer to a question important to themselves, they also receive a sense of need and acceptance from their parents.
+Not just out of curiosity, but also to draw attention to yourself, and engage parents in a fascinating conversation.
+When the child receives an answer to a question important to them, they also receive a sense of need and acceptance from their parents.

 Don’t ignore and dismiss your child — try to find simple, understandable words for even the most difficult questions.
 Of course, there isn’t always the time and opportunity to answer right away — in that case, remember to come back to the question a little later and discuss a new topic together.